jmcerrejon/misapuntesde/src/2013/08/how-to-turn-a-raspberry-pi-into-a-google-cloud-print-server.md

 ---
 id: 226
 title: How to Turn a Raspberry Pi into a Google Cloud Print Server
+description: How to Turn a Raspberry Pi into a Google Cloud Print Server
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-08-07 09:00:00